 Finally, when we compare yearly-chained FHPI to monthly-chained FHPI, the key observation is as follows:

-\begin{itemize} \item[E.4] The monthly-chained FHPI exhibits strong, very implausible $40\%$ decline in the price level, in sharp contrast to the yearly-chained FHPI. \end{itemize}
+\begin{itemize} \item[E.4] The monthly-chained FHPI exhibits a strong, very implausible $20\%$ decline in the price level, in sharp contrast to the yearly-chained FHPI. \end{itemize}

-This observation highlights the importance of mitigating the ``chain drift" problem, which appears to be quite severe for the frequently compounded series such as the monthly chained FHPI.
-For this reason the monthly chained FHPI and other frequently chained indices (matched Fisher and daily-chained Jevons) are highly unlikely to approximate inflation accurately, especially over longer horizons.
-Of course, as we stressed before for Jevons, these indices can be useful over short horizons to gauge large changes in the price level.\footnote{They can also be employed in a nowcasting fashion, as explained in the previous footnote.}
+This highlights the importance of mitigating ``chain drift," which appears to be quite severe for frequently compounded series such as the monthly chained FHPI.
+For this reason, the monthly chained FHPI and other frequently chained indices (matched Fisher and daily-chained Jevons) are unlikely to measure inflation accurately, especially over longer horizons.
+Of course, as we stressed before for the Jevons index, these indices remain useful over short horizons to gauge large changes in the price level.\footnote{They can also be employed in a nowcasting fashion, as explained in the previous footnote.}